particle-iot/docs/src/content/reference/libraries.md

 ### library.properties fields

 - **name** A short name for the library.
+The name must be unique, so there aren't 2 libraries with the same name.
 It will be the name of main `.cpp` and `.h` file.
-It will be what users type to include the library.

 - **version** A [Semantic Versioning](http://semver.org/) version number like 1.0.0